OWinfreyATL/microsoft-graph-docs/api-reference/v1.0/resources/identitygovernance-lifecycleworkflows-overview.md

 [!INCLUDE [lifecycle-workflows-tasks-table](../includes/identitygovernance-lifecycleworkflows-tasks-table.md)]

-Use the taskDefinition resource type and its associated methods to discover all the predefined tasks that you can configure for your workflow and the settings for the properties The task resource type and its associated GET methods allow you to view the tasks that are configured for your workflow.
+Use the [taskDefinition resource type](identitygovernance-taskdefinition.md) and its associated methods to discover all the predefined tasks that you can configure for your workflow and the settings for the properties.
+The task resource type and its associated GET methods allow you to view the tasks that are configured for your workflow.

 ### Execution conditions